IBM/mobx-react-router/README.md

 import ReactDOM from 'react-dom';
 import { createBrowserHistory } from 'history';
 import { Provider } from 'mobx-react';
-import { RouterStore, syncHistoryWithStore } from 'mobx-react-router';
+import { RouterStore, syncHistoryWithStore } from '@ibm/mobx-react-router';
 import { Router } from 'react-router';
-import App from './App';
+import App from './App.jsx';

 const browserHistory = createBrowserHistory();
 const routingStore = new RouterStore();